mdn/content/files/en-us/learn_web_development/core/styling_basics/cascade_layers/index.md

 ## Test your skills!

 You've reached the end of this article, but can you remember the most important information?
-You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: The Cascade, Task 2](/en-US/docs/Learn/CSS/Building_blocks/Cascade_tasks#task_2).
+You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: The Cascade, Task 2](/en-US/docs/Learn_web_development/Core/Styling_basics/Cascade_tasks#task_2).

 ## Summary

 If you understood most of this article, then well done — you're now familiar with the fundamental mechanics of CSS cascade layers.
-Next up, we'll look at the box model in detail.

-{{PreviousMenuNext("Learn/CSS/Building_blocks/Cascade_and_inheritance", "Learn/CSS/Building_blocks/The_box_model", "Learn/CSS/Building_blocks")}}